narfindustries/http-garden/README.md

 # The HTTP Garden
 The HTTP Garden is a collection of HTTP servers and proxies configured to be composable, along with scripts to interact with them in a way that makes finding vulnerabilities much much easier.
 For some cool demos of the stuff that you can find with the HTTP Garden, check out [our ShmooCon 2024 talk](https://invidious.slipfox.xyz/watch?v=aKPAX00ft5s&t=2h19m0s).

+## Acknowledgements

+We'd like to thank our friends at Galois, Trail of Bits, Narf Industries, and Dartmouth College for making this project possible.

 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under contract number HR0011-19-C-0076.

 ## Getting Started